Course Catalogue

 BSM-285 Market Research Methods

-This course provides a perspective on marketing research’s role in the business world today.
-Topics include the nature and scope of marketing research, data collection, data analysis, and marketing research applications.
-3-0-3
+This course provides a perspective on the role of marketing research in today's business world.
+Topics include the nature and scope of marketing research, data collection methods, data analysis techniques, and marketing research applications.
+Students will learn how to design and implement effective market research strategies to support business decision-making.

 • Pre Requisite: None